Prehung Exterior Door Installation overview

 Insulate, caulk and install the trim

 Photo 12: Insulate around the door

-Fill the space between the doorjamb and the framing with minimal expanding foam insulation.
+Fill the space between the doorjamb and the framing with minimal expanding foam insulation (you’ll need about two cans).
 After the foam has expanded and skinned over, loosely stuff any remaining space with strips of fiberglass insulation.